 “I like how wine continues to evolve, like if I opened a bottle of wine today it would taste different than if I’d opened it on any other day, because a bottle of wine is actually alive.
 And it’s constantly evolving and gaining in complexity.”
 (1)

 “Just lacks flavor, if you ask me.
-I don’t like it,” concludes a third.
+I don’t like it.”

-“Hey everyone – try this!” hails an energetic voice from behind the granite cheese platter.
-“I just tried it with the cheese over here,” she says pointing to the tangelo coloured cube of cheese.
-“It’s really good!
+“Hey everyone – try this!”
+Pointing to some tangelo-coloured cubes of cheese on a platter, she added, “It’s really good!
 It doesn’t pair well with the one next to it, but with this one, it’s perfect.”

 A surge of hands rushed to the cheese plate to try it out.